CSOgroup/Lymphomoid-IF-pipeline/README.md

 ## Step 4 - Nuclei detection and cell-level quantification with DeepCell (work in progress)
 DeepCell is a nuclei and cell segmentation software that is more robust to different levels of marker intensity and, thus, gives better results when the intensity of DAPI varies dramatically in the same sample.

-The whole process of segmenting the cells and extract the intensity of the markers is fairly automatized.
+The whole process of detecting cells and extract the intensity of the markers is fairly automatized.
 The crucial step is to setup the input directories and files properly.

-### Setup of the input files
+### Setup of the input directories
-The software is already installed on the uporicchiosrv1 server, so it's strongly suggested to setup the directories on the server.
+Given that the software is already installed on the uporicchiosrv1 server, and the process requires quite heavy computation resources, it's strongly suggested to setup the directories on the server.

-Create a directory on the server that will contain the input and output files.
+Create a directory on the server that will contain the input and output folders.
 Do not use the same directory as the one containing the original .vsi images because you will need to convert those images into another format.

 Mount the newly created directory to your local machine (e.g., _HLS\_Quantification_).
 If you are using _sshfs_ on a Mac, add the `-o defer_permissions` parameter to avoid problems of permission denied when saving files.